tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Jun 07 2007

-Garrett Olson (a 22-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Garrett Olson (a 22-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Garrett Olson had never preached his views to theists before, and freaked out.
 Garrett Olson uttered a quick prayer to the Collective Consciousness to calm his nerves.
 As Garrett Olson entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Garrett Olson used practical experience and common sense to suggest that everyone is part of one Collective Consciousness.
 Garrett Olson argued that the Collective Consciousness was a personal, physical being that humans can relate to and communicate with.